 What is the best homeowners insurance in Pennsylvania?

-Allstate, Chubb, Erie, State Farm and USAA are all among the best Pennsylvania homeowners insurance companies.
+Allstate, Chubb, Erie, State Farm and USAA are among the best Pennsylvania homeowners insurance companies, according to Bankrate’s analysis.
 To find out which is the best option for you, you could compare coverage options and prices from several companies, including the ones on our list.
+The Triple-I recommends obtaining a minimum of three quotes when shopping for home insurance.

 How do I get homeowners insurance in Pennsylvania?